colbyfayock/language-story/README.md

-# Language Story
+# 📚 Language Story

 A story a day to help you learn a new language.

-Powered by Claude, Resend, and GitHub Actions.
+Powered by Claude, ElevenLabs, Resend, and GitHub Actions.

 ## Getting Started